 U of Chicago goes to remote learning; IHSA limiting fans

-CHICAGO (AP) — The University of Chicago has become the latest Illinois university to take steps to reduce the spread of coronavirus, announcing Thursday it is moving to remote learning for undergraduate and graduate classes for the entire spring quarter beginning March 30.
+CHICAGO (AP) — The University of Chicago is the latest Illinois school to take steps to reduce the spread of coronavirus, announcing Thursday it is moving to remote learning for undergraduate and graduate classes for the entire spring quarter beginning March 30.

-The schools joined colleges and universities nationwide that have announced a halt to face-to-face instruction for several weeks to stem the spread of coronavirus, now declared a pandemic by the World Health Organization.
-None of the Illinois universities are reporting cases of COVID-19 on their campuses.
+The schools joined colleges and universities nationwide that have announced a halt to face-to-face instruction for several weeks to stem the spread of the coronavirus, now declared a pandemic by the World Health Organization.
+None of the Illinois universities have reported cases of COVID-19 on their campuses.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.

 The actions by the universities came as Illinois Gov. J.B.
-Pritzker announced the state's number of COVID-19 cases had increased to 25.
-Both houses of the Illinois General Assembly have canceled legislative sessions in Springfield next week because of the threat of the spread of the virus.
+Pritzker announced the state's number of COVID-19 cases has increased to 25.
+Both houses of the Illinois General Assembly have canceled legislative sessions in Springfield next week because of the threat of the virus.

 Meanwhile, the Illinois High School Association said Thursday it will significantly limit attendance at the remaining games in this year's 2020 Boys Basketball State Series and other IHSA events to preemptively reduce the potential spread of COVID-19.
 The IHSA said it plans to invoke the 60-spectator per school limitation across all remaining basketball games this season.
 Competing schools will be provided a protocol for determining who receives tickets.